Last Updated on 12/29/2020 by FilipiKnow

-Haunted houses usually have bloody pasts, real-life paranormal events and other stuff that great horror fiction are made of.
+Haunted houses usually have bloody pasts, real-life paranormal events, and other stuff that great horror fiction is made of.
 So if you’re hungry for a round of thrills and screams, this list is totally made for you!
 Here are five of the most haunted buildings you must visit in the Philippines:

 5. Malacañang Palace

 Malacañang Palace is a silent witness to those glorious days that have shaped our history.
 Therefore, it should come as no surprise that this building has plenty of spooky stories to tell–including the ghost of no less than President Manuel L. Quezon.

 Rumor has it that after Imee Marcos had a vision of Quezon in the study room, the late President Marcos sought the help of paranormal experts.
-Employees and residents also reported sightings of President Ramon Magsaysay and other mysterious entities including the black lady of Mabini Hall, ghost of American chaplain named Father Brown and even a kapre near the Palace’s state entrance.
+Employees and residents also reported sightings of President Ramon Magsaysay and other mysterious entities including the black lady of Mabini Hall, the ghost of an American chaplain named Father Brown, and even a kapre near the Palace’s state entrance.

 4. Ozone Disco

 On March 18, 1996, massive flames engulfed Ozone Disco, killing 160 people–mostly teenagers– while leaving the other 95 injured.
-To this day, it remains as the worst fire accident in Philippine history.
+To this day, it remains the worst fire accident in Philippine history.

 Seventeen years later, the horror of that fateful night literally echoes back from Ozone’s old, dirty walls.
-Terrified witnesses claim to have heard heavy beat of music and muffled voices coming from the abandoned building.
+Terrified witnesses claim to have heard a heavy beat of the music and muffled voices coming from the abandoned building.
 There are also reported sightings of ghostly figures dancing in the moonlight–a grim reminder of Ozone’s lively past.

 3. Manila Film Center